chriswidlo/AligentAssigment/README.md

 # AligentAssigment

+Code with solution is located in branch master of this repository.

 # Build instructions:

 1.Make sure JDK is installed on machine and path to JDK is added to environment variables.